hideya/nodebb-plugin-composer-editorjs/TECHNICAL.md

 ```

 #### **Key Architectural Insight**
-**"Server does the heavy lifting for MD→JSON because it has the tools, client does the simple JSON→MD because it can handle it easily AND needs to do it frequently during real-time editing."**
+**"Server does the heavy lifting for MD→JSON because it has the tools, client does the simple JSON→MD because it can handle it easily AND needs to do it at the exact right moment before validation."**

 This asymmetric approach is not just optimal but **necessary**:
-- ✅ **Real-time requirement**: JSON→MD must happen on every keystroke (client-side only)
+- ✅ **Validation timing**: JSON→MD must happen before the default composer's client-side validation
+- ✅ **AJAX architecture**: The default composer doesn't use traditional forms - requires DOM event handling
-- ✅ **Frequency mismatch**: JSON→MD (high frequency) vs MD→JSON (low frequency)
+- ✅ **Frequency mismatch**: JSON→MD (once per submission) vs MD→JSON (once per edit session)
-- ✅ **Performance**: Avoid server round-trips for real-time conversion
+- ✅ **Performance**: Single conversion at precisely the right moment
 - ✅ **Minimizes client dependencies**: Heavy parsing libraries only on server
 - ✅ **Leverages server capabilities**: AST parsing where libraries already exist
 - ✅ **Follows NodeBB's architecture**: Textarea contains final content for validation